-When measuring yourself for a bespoke shirt it is important to keep your body relaxed but straight so that the measurements are correct.
-It is a good idea to get somebody to help with this process as some of them can be tricky to take alone.
+When measuring yourself for a bespoke shirt, it is essential to keep your body relaxed but straight so that the measurements are correct.
+Getting somebody to help with this process is a good idea as some of them can be tricky to take alone.
 Always round up to the nearest inch when taking measurements.

-Place a tape measure around the middle of your neck, just below the Adams apple or thereabouts.
-Allow enough room for the tips of a finger either side to be inserted comfortably between the tape measure and the neck, or alternatively add half an inch to the size of your neck.
+Place a tape measure around the middle of your neck, just below the Adam's apple or thereabouts.
+Allow enough room for the tips of a finger on either side to be inserted comfortably between the tape measure and the neck, or add half an inch to the size of your neck.

-Take the tape measure around the widest part of your chest, this is usually just below your armpits.
+Take the tape measure around the widest part of your chest, usually just below your armpits.

-It is important not to use your trouser size for this measurement. take the tape and measure around the slimmest part of your waist.
+It is essential not to use your trouser size for this measurement.
+Take the tape and measure around the slimmest part of your waist.

-Sometimes referred to as the 'seat' this measurement is of the widest part of the shirt and is taken from placing the measuring tape around one third down from the top of the buttocks or 'seat'.
+Sometimes referred to as the 'seat', this measurement is of the broadest part of the shirt and is taken from placing the measuring tape around one-third down from the top of the buttocks or 'seat'.

-To measure sleeve length for the perfect fit, take a tape measure from the centre of your neck, across the top of the shoulder and down the outside of your arm as shown in the image above. you can do this in three stages and add together to get the most precise measurement.
-Measure to the point you want your sleeve to end, this is normally around one centimetre past the wrist bone.
+To measure sleeve length for the perfect fit, take a tape measure from the centre of your neck, across the top of the shoulder and down the outside of your arm, as shown in the image above.
+You can do this in three stages and add them together for the most precise measurement.
+Measure to the point you want your sleeve to end; this is generally around one centimetre past the wrist bone.
 Remember to keep your arm straight down by your side to get the correct measurement.
 If the measurement falls between two sizes, allow for the longer.

-Hold your arm up at a 45 degree angle as though you are going to flex your bicep.
-It is important for your muscle to remain relaxed while the measurement is taken. take a tape around the widest part of your bicep on both arms.
-Sometimes there is a slight differentiation between, so use the largest for your shirt measurement.
+Hold your arm up at a 45-degree angle as though you will flex your bicep.
+Your muscle needs to remain relaxed while the measurement is taken.
+Take tape around the widest part of your bicep on both arms.
+Sometimes, they are slightly differentiated, so use the largest for your shirt measurement.

 Take the tape measure around your wrist bone.
 We add 2 inches to this measurement to get the perfect circumference for your shirt cuff.

 This measurement determines the length of your shirt.
-Take the tape and place it at the centre of your back at the nape of your neck. allow the tape to drop and take the measurement from a third down the buttocks, or the 'seat'.
+Place the tape at the centre of your back at the nape of your neck.
+Allow the tape to drop and take the measurement from a third down the buttocks or the 'seat'.

 Stand with your arm outstretched in a straight line forward facing.
-Take the measuring tape and place it firmly at the front centre of your shoulder, wrap the tape under and around your armpit so that it meets again at the centre middle.
+Place the measuring tape firmly at the front centre of your shoulder; wrap the tape under and around your armpit so that it meets again at the centre middle.
 This is your arm opening measurement.

-To find out how to measure your favorite shirt to get a good match you can read our article How to Measure a Shirt for a Perfect Fit
+To find out how to measure your favourite shirt to get a good match, read our article How to Measure a Shirt for a Perfect Fit.